Munduk in Bali – 11 Incredible Things To Do (2025)

-Munduk in Bali is a picturesque mountain village situated in North Bali surrounded by lush vegetation, lesser-known rice terraces and epic waterfalls!
+Munduk in Bali is a picturesque mountain village situated in the north, surrounded by lush vegetation, lesser-known rice terraces and epic waterfalls!

 A nature lover’s dream and a chance to get away from the hustle and bustle of the more popular town of Ubud.